Skip to main content

 About

-Project Heartbeat is a single player and multiplayer action game.
+Project Heartbeat is a single player and multiplayer action game with a anime theme.
 It was developed by EIRTeam and was released on March 26, 2020.
 It received very positive reviews from players.

 Project Heartbeat is a cute community-driven rhythm game inspired by titles such as Clone Hero and Project Diva, featuring music from top artists of the Eurobeat genre made popular by the Initial D anime and manga.
 You can also create your own charts and share them with your friends!